IgorFariasValentim/IgorFariasValentim/README.md

 ---

+## 🎨 My Creative Side

+Beyond lines of code, I am deeply invested in creative world-building and superhero lore.
+Currently, I am structuring plans to establish an independent comic book (HQ) publishing house to bring these unique narratives to life.

+My main creative endeavor revolves around the universe of **A TERRA EM 2028: A ERA DOS VETORES**.
+Within this setting, I develop intricate character arcs, such as the story of Elias Trindade, also known as O Soberano.

+---

 ## 💼 Professional Experience

 **Freelance Developer** | *2026 - Present*
 > I develop on-demand applications, websites, and complete projects.
 I handle everything from planning to implementation using **PHP/Laravel, Vue.js, JavaScript, and MySQL**, delivering solutions focused on performance, usability, and database architecture.
+Currently, I am also collaborating with a group of founders on a new business venture, which involves transitioning from our previous name, Xpert Dev, to a new technology company identity.

 **Full-Stack Intern - ITIA** | *2025*
 > Developed and maintained web applications using **PHP (Laravel), JavaScript, HTML, CSS, and MySQL**.
 Structured system flows and responsive interfaces for UniAteneu (Messejana).
 I also applied AI and Prompt Engineering to support team automation and productivity.